Compactness in Constructive Mathematics via Affine Logic

 We show the second condition.
 We assume $x \in (q_0, r_0) \mand x \in (q_1,r_1)$.
 Let $q_2 := \max(q_0,q_1)$ and $r_2:=\min(r_0, r_1)$.
 Then, $x\in(q_2, r_2)$, $(q_2,r_2)\subseteq(q_0,r_0)$, and $(q_2,r_2)\subseteq(q_1,r_1)$ hold. \end{proof}

-The following theorem is the affine analogy of the extreme value theorem in the classical analysis.
+The following theorem is the affine analogue of the extreme value theorem in classical analysis.
 Because two cuts are not always comparable, we additionally assume the existence of an upper bound for arbitrary finite families.

 \begin{theorem}[Extreme Value Theorem] Let $X$ be a topological space.
-We assume that $s:\P{X}$ is a compact subset and $f:X\to \Cuts$ is a continuous function such that, any finite family $(x_i)_{i:[n]}$ in $s$, there exists $x'$ in $s$ such that $f(x_i)\leq f(x')$ for any $i$.
+We assume that $s:\P{X}$ is a compact subset and $f:X\to \Cuts$ is a continuous function such that for any finite family $(x_i)_{i:[n]}$ in $s$, there exists $x'$ in $s$ such that $f(x_i)\leq f(x')$ for any $i$.
 Then, $f$ attains its maximum value on $s$:

 \end{theorem} \begin{proof} \F{\mathcal{F}} Let

 Obviously, $\F$ is a filter.
 Moreover, the assumption that any finite subset of $s$ has an upper bound in $s$ means that $\compl{s} \notin \F$.
 Therefore, if $s$ is compact, we can take $x'\in s$ which is a cluster point of $\F$ with $\ofcourse$-modality.
 For any $x \in s$, since $f^{-1}([f(x), \infty)) \in \F$, $x' \in \clo f^{-1}([f(x),\infty))$.
 If $f$ is continuous, $f(x') \in \clo [f(x),\infty)$, which means that, for any $(q,r)\in \EP$, if $(q,r) \subseteq (-\infty,f(x))$, then $f(x') \notin (q,r)$.
 Thus, for any $r : \Q$, $r \leq f(x) \linimp r \leq f(x')$, which means $f(x) \leq f(x')$. \end{proof} Note that, in the above theorem, the assumption that $f$ is continuous is moved to the position where it is used in the proof.
 If $f$ is continuous with $\ofcourse$-modality, we can conclude that $\ofcourse{\forall x:X, \left(x\in s \linimp f(x)\leq f(x')\right)}$. \begin{remark} To reduce the upper bound condition to the case of two elements, we have to strengthen the expression because it is used arbitrarily many times to show the condition for arbitrary $n$.
 More precisely, the condition